sdsani/k8s/podsecurity/readme.md

 1. Modes available are enforce, audit, warn. https://kubernetes.io/docs/concepts/security/pod-security-admission/
 1. Feature is turned on starting 1.23

-## Sample labesl to apply to a namespace
+## Sample labels to apply to a namespace
 pod-security.kubernetes.io/<MODE>-version:<level>   (k8s version is optional and default value is latest)

 ## Commands used